A221a2777ge1A221a2777ge1/studionew/DEPLOYMENT_GUIDE.md

 1. **Use GitHub Actions workflow**
    - Go to Actions tab in your repository
-   - Select "Deploy BBFT Contract"
+   - Select "Deploy EVANA Contract"
    - Click "Run workflow"
    - Fill in the required parameters